 \section{Words with small cancellations}

-Throughout the rest of the paper, $G$ denotes a group hyperbolic relative to a collection of subgroups $\Hl $, $X$ denotes a finite relative generating set of $G$ with respect to $\Hl $.
+Recall that $G$ denotes a group hyperbolic relative to a collection of subgroups $\Hl $, $X$ denotes a finite relative generating set of $G$ with respect to $\Hl $.
 As above we set $\mathcal A=X\cup \mathcal H.$ Our main goal here is to show that a certain set of words over the alphabet $\mathcal A$ satisfies the small cancellation conditions described above.

 More precisely, suppose that $W$ is a word satisfying the following conditions.

 \begin{enumerate} \item[(W1)] $W\equiv xa_1b_1\ldots a_nb_n$ for some $n\ge 1$, where:

 \item[(W2)] $x\in X\cup \{ 1\} $;